Monorepos in JavaScript & TypeScript: A Practical Guide

 # run dev servers for web and api in parallel

-Reference internal packages through the dependencies field with the workspace protocol:
+Reference internal packages in the dependencies field with the workspace protocol:

 // apps/web/package.json